 How can you best identify and control for cyclical bias in your microbiome studies?

-Join us for this live webinar on the discovery and impacts of cyclical selection bias in microbiome research.Register today to learn:
+Join us to find out more on the discovery and impacts of cyclical selection bias in microbiome research.Watch On-Demand and you will learn:

 Alexander Rodriguez-Palacios, DVM, MSc, DVSc, PhD

 Asst.
 Professor, Division of Gastroenterology & Liver Disease, Dept of Medicine

 Case Western Reserve University School of Medicine